andrekovac/git-tic-tac-toe/README.md

        |     |
   ```

-3. Player 1 commits the change locally (e.g. `git commit "Ingenious move"`)
+3. Players of Team X commit their changes locally (e.g. `git commit "Ingenious move"`)
-4. Player 1 pushes the new branch to the remote repository (`git push`) - git might ask you to first create the remote branch - the prompt will contain instructions to do so.
+4. Players of Team X push the new branch to the remote repository (`git push`) - git might ask you to first create the remote branch - the prompt will contain instructions to do so.
-5. Inside GitHub Player 1 opens a pull request (a.k.a. **PR**) ("New pull request") from the newly created branch onto `main`.
+5. Inside GitHub players of Team X open a pull request (a.k.a. **PR**) ("New pull request") from the newly created branch onto `main`.
-6. Player 1 adds all other players (including the opponents) as reviewers to the **PR**.
+6. Each player adds all other players (including players of Team O) as reviewers to the **PR**.
-7. If all reviewers approve the PR, player 1 merges the PR.
+7. If all reviewers approve the PR, player merges the PR.

   - This step might not work right away.
-In case of merge conflicts, player 1 has to pull
+In case of **merge conflicts**, players have to discuss in comments of PR and solve merge conflicts.

 ### Other turns

 - The game continues.
 Its Team O's turn.
-A player of Team 0 follows all the steps above (just uses `O` as a symbol).
+All players of Team 0 follow the steps above (just uses `O` as a symbol).
-- Teams take turns in this manner until we have a winner or a draw.
+- Teams take turns in this manner until we have a winner or end in a draw.